redis/redis-doc/topics/protocol.md

 RESP Integers
 -------------

-This type of is just a CRLF terminated string representing an integer, prefixed by a ":" byte.
+This type is just a CRLF terminated string representing an integer, prefixed by a ":" byte.
 For example ":0\r\n", or ":1000\r\n" are integer replies.